10 Anger Management Techniques To Rein In Your Temper

 According to the ancient Indian medicine of Ayurveda, an excess of pitta (a type of energy) in the body causes anger (krodha) and anxiety.13 A variety of cooling herbs such as ashwagandha, brahmi, and basil (tulsi) can balance the pitta energy and calm the nervous system, thereby aiding you in managing your anger and stress more effectively.

-Consuming ashwagandha root extract has been scientifically proven to reduce stress and lower cortisol levels.14 Ashwagandha extract is readily available in the form of both herbal tea and dietary supplement capsules.
+Consuming ashwagandha root extract has been scientifically proven to reduce anxiety, stress and lower cortisol levels.14 Ashwagandha extract is readily available in the form of both herbal tea and dietary supplement capsules.
 Do remember to consult an experienced Ayurvedic practitioner so you get the dosage right.

 Basil (tulsi) is also an effective adaptogenic and antidepressant herb that can address psychological stress.15 Tulsi tea is a great herbal tea to sip once or twice a day.
 Incorporate into your daily routine and give your immunity a boost as well!